Craig Moore: Borussia Mönchengladbach

 Moore was given a free transfer and joined Borussia Mönchengladbach on 3 January 2005, where he teamed up with former Rangers manager Dick Advocaat.

 Moore made an impact on debut for the club when he scored a header, in a 1–0 win against Arminia Bielefeld on 21 January 2005.
 Since joining Borussia Mönchengladbach, Moore became a first team regular, playing in the centre–back position.
-However, he received a red card for a second bookable offence, in a 2–1 lost against Bayern Munich on 9 April 2005.
+However, he received a red card for a second bookable offence, in a 2–1 loss against Bayern Munich on 9 April 2005.
 When Advocaat was sacked after a short time in charge, Moore left the German club after falling out with the club management.
 By the time he left Borussia Mönchengladbach, Moore made thirteen appearances and scoring once in all competitions.

 Shortly after his sacking, it was emerged that the club sacked him after he attended training drunk, a claimed that was denied by Moore.
 This also led Moore to take legal action against Borussia Mönchengladbach.